jlmcdonough/jlmcdonough/README.md

 Designing and implementing CI/CD pipelines that then require minimal effort and automated test suites with alerting were some of my favorite professional projects.

-Currently looking a Platform Engineer @ Colgate-Palmolive!
+Currently a Platform Engineer @ Colgate-Palmolive!

 ## 🧰 Technologies & Tools